-In order to illustrate how the redemption procedure would affect Björn Borg's and the Group's consolidated financial statements as of 31 December 2014, pro forma figures are presented below for certain balance sheet items as well as certain key ratios.
-The accounts have been prepared as if the redemption procedure had been completed as of 31 December 2014, fully financed by a decrease of the Company's cash and cash equivalents.
+In order to illustrate how the redemption procedure would affect the Group's and the parent company's consolidated financial statements as of 31 December 2015, pro forma figures are presented below for certain balance sheet items as well as certain key ratios.
+The accounts have been prepared as if the redemption procedure had been completed as of

+31 December 2015, the redemption amount fully financed by a decrease of the Company's cash and cash equivalents.
 The capital distribution from Björn Borg through the redemption procedure will only have a marginal effect on the Group's net interest income and on the income for the period.
 Hence, this effect has been left out in the accounts below.